 - Are there state laws on proving coverage?
 Unless you live in New Hampshire or Virginia, it’s illegal to drive without car insurance.

 - Will I lose my perks?
-Most insurers offer discounts to new customers, however, you may lose some perks that come with being a longtime customer with your current insurer.
+Most insurers offer discounts to new customers, but you may lose some perks that come with being a long-time customer with your current insurer.
 If you’re on a budget, take those costs into consideration.

 - Is there a big life change coming up that could affect my new policy?
 Major life changes can lead to major savings, so if you know you’re getting married, moving or buying a home soon, you might want to hold off on switching providers to score the best possible rate.

 When is the best time to cancel or switch car insurance?

 If you wish to switch your insurance, or cancel it altogether, it’s best to do so three to four weeks before your policy’s up for renewal.
 This gives you time to explore your options, settle on a new provider and qualify for any early shopper discounts.
 Plus, you can use the details about your coverage, discounts and premiums in your renewal notice to compare coverage.